edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 In the next chapter, we walk you through creating an image that comes pre-loaded with this configuration, so it boots into a working EdgeX environment that even includes your public key and user.

 ## B. Override basic service configurations
-!!! todo
-    Using custom gadget to set defaults and an admin user

 In this chapter, we will improve our OS image so that: